M3lvinzz/LoL-Esports-Data-Analysis-Project/README.md

 The columns for bans at a first glance is not dependent on any other columns, there are reasons for why a ban could be missing, mainly being that a player did not ban a champion when it was their turn to do so.
 For example, if the jungler didn't ban a champion, then their ban would end up as Nan.

-A column that could help make this Missing at Random instead of Not Missing at Random is documenting if a player banned a champion or not called `banned_champion`.
+A column that could help make this column be Missing at Random (MAR) instead of Not Missing at Random (NMAR) is documenting if a player banned a champion or not called `banned_champion`.
 This way, if a ban ends up as Nan, depending on the value in the `banned_champion` column it can be determined if it's missing because the player didn't ban or the data was not gathered.

 ### Missingness Dependency